 “Is she still…”

 “When I first got out here, I sent money back to try and get her clean.
 She never made it a week, usually a couple days.
-My grandmother still keeps an eye on her.
+Abuelita still keeps an eye on her.
 But I don’t keep track of her no more.”

 Falling into silence, Kandy sat there staring at their hands entwined.
 It was a form of contact she often avoided.
 But the concept of somebody else being able to slot ahead of her in importance to him only urged her to cling tighter, which she was struggling to resist.
 “You wanna know what I’m scared of?”